What Does A Hype Man Do? (And Why You Need One) Tuesday July 5 2022, 7:30 PM

 The slang term "hype man" began to influence culture so much in the 90s that people made it relevant to other things outside of the music world.

-A hype man could be a friend or family that helps you to build your confidence for an event or photoshoot, for example.
+A hype man could be a friend or family member who helps you build your confidence for an event or photoshoot, for example.

-A hype man can also be relevant for sports or movie stars that have a group of die-hard fans who will scream for them as hard as they can for events and appearances.
+A hype man can also be relevant for sports or movie stars who have a group of die-hard fans who will scream for them as hard as they can for events and appearances.

 Related Post: Backing Vocals - 3 Ways They Elevate A Song